BaRatin-tools/BaRatinAGE/README.md

 To run **BaRatinAGE**:
 - on Windows, at the root of the folder which contains **BaRatinAGE** (that you've just uncompressed), double-click on the executable file named **BaRatinAGE.exe**.
 - on Linux: in the subfolder `bin\` of the folder containing the unzipped **BaRatinAGE**,  double-click on the executable file named **BaRatinAGE** (or using the terminal, run `./BaRatinAGE`).
     - it is common to have to modify execute access of the file **BaRatinAGE**.
-Using the terminal, run `sudo chmod a=rx BaRatinAGE`.
+Using the terminal, run `chmod a=rx BaRatinAGE`.
     - the same action is sometimes required for the **BaRatin** executable file in the folder `bin\exe\`.
-    - if you do not have write access in this subfolder: `sudo chmod -R 755`
+    - if you do not have write access in this subfolder: `chmod -R 755`

 ## Help